PanacheSoftware/PanacheLegalDocs/gettingstarted/2_raspberrypi.rst

             Panache Legal containers currently include a development build of the software and do not support features like HTTPS to prevent complications with certificates.

-            The current build of Panache Legal supports SQL Server.
+            The current build of Panache Legal supports Microsoft SQL Server and MySQL.

 TL;DR
 ^^^^^